pilebones/backdoorBash/README.md

 - Attack Man In the middle with Ettercap (like ARP Spoofing)
 - Hosting a backdoor installer
 - Automate data alteration to inject our backdoor inside the computer of target by a browser
-- If the target run (naively) the script (ie: the backdoor installer) without reading code source the computer is infected and the attacker can obtain a remote access command
+- If the target run (naively) the script (ie: the backdoor installer) without reading source-code the computer is infected and the attacker will obtain a remote-access command
 - Detect and prevent this kind of attack with NIDS tool as Snort

 Notice :